TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Maintainers/BackportChanges.rst

 Backport changes
 ================

-Most of the time changes will be made to master and backported.
+Most of the time changes will be made to branch `main` and backported.

 When creating a PR, it is possible to add the Releases in the :ref:`commit message <general-conventions-commit-messages>`